ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 # Service Endpoints Integration
 {: #service-endpoints}

 All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/services/service-endpoint?topic=service-endpoint-about#about).
-It allows you to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} private network.
+It gives you the ability to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} private network.

 Service Endpoints are only available in {{site.data.keyword.cloud_notm}} Multi-Zone Regions.
-If your deployments are in `Oslo 01` you aren't able to use private endpoints since it is a Single-Zone Region.
+If your deployments are in `Oslo 01`, you aren't able to use private endpoints since it is a Single-Zone Region.
 Deployments in all other regions are able to use Service Endpoints.
 {: .tip}

 ## Public Endpoints

 Public endpoints provide a connection to your deployment on the public network.
-At provision time, this is the default option for all deployments.
+At provision time, a public endpoint is the default option for all deployments.
 Your environment needs to have internet access to connect to a deployment.

 ## Private Endpoints